packagex-io/bubbles-react-native/README.md

 # Development

-To get all the dependencies run.
+For development we run a storybook locally.
+Start off by getting all the dependencies.

 ```
 yarn install